muhammetikbalsahan/muhammetikbalsahan.github.io/README.md

 ## Teaching
 ### Teaching fellow
-- 2020-present,(9h/semester),Co-lecturer to the course Historical and Conceptual Issues in Psychology together with prof. Marc Brysbaert.
+- Co-lecturer to the course ***Historical and Conceptual Issues in Psychology*** together with prof. Marc Brysbaert.
 This is a bachelor’s level general course taught in Dutch.
 The course is attended by a large audience of first year psychology students at the Faculty of Psychology and Educational sciences (N>600 students).
-The course covers the historical and conceptual developments behind the study of the human mind and brain. https://studiekiezer.ugent.be/studiefiche/en/H002116/2022
+The course covers the historical and conceptual developments behind the study of the human mind and brain.
+(2020-present, 9h/semester) [Read more...](https://studiekiezer.ugent.be/studiefiche/en/H002116/2022)
-- 2017-present, (33h/semester)	Co-lecturer to the Cognitive Neurosciences course together with prof. Emilie Caspar.
+- Co-lecturer to the ***Cognitive Neurosciences*** course together with prof. Emilie Caspar.
 This is a specialized master’s level course for experimental psychology students with a background in neuropsychology.
-The course is taught in English and focuses on the current theoretical and empirical debates within the field of cognitive neurosciences covering a variety of topics (e.g., awareness, embodied language) and methods (e.g. fmri, tms, eeg). https://studiekiezer.ugent.be/studiefiche/en/H002001/2022
+The course is taught in English and focuses on the current theoretical and empirical debates within the field of cognitive neurosciences covering a variety of topics (e.g., awareness, embodied language) and methods (e.g. fmri, tms, eeg).
+(2017-present, 33h/semester) [Read more...](https://studiekiezer.ugent.be/studiefiche/en/H002001/2022)
-- 2013-present (10h/semester)	Invited lecturer to the Paradigms of Experimental Psychology course organized by prof. Frederick Verbruggen.
+- Invited lecturer to the ***Paradigms of Experimental Psychology*** course organized by prof. Frederick Verbruggen.
 This is a third year bachelor’s course and is taught in Dutch.
-The central theme of this course is to learn students how to develop research ideas and to write research proposals following experimental psychology theory and methodology. https://studiekiezer.ugent.be/studiefiche/en/H002036/2022
+The central theme of this course is to learn students how to develop research ideas and to write research proposals following experimental psychology theory and methodology.
+(2013-present, 10h/semester) [Read more...](https://studiekiezer.ugent.be/studiefiche/en/H002036/2022)
-- 2013-present (10h/semester)	Invited lecturer to the Research Project Experimental Psychology course organized by prof. Tom Verguts.
+- Invited lecturer to the ***Research Project Experimental Psychology*** course organized by prof. Tom Verguts.
 This is a master’s level course taught in English.
-Students are assisted and guided in the actual programming of experiments, collecting data, analyzing data and reporting the results in a paper.   https://studiekiezer.ugent.be/studiefiche/en/H002002/2022
+Students are assisted and guided in the actual programming of experiments, collecting data, analyzing data and reporting the results in a paper.
+(2013-present, 10h/semester) [Read more...](https://studiekiezer.ugent.be/studiefiche/en/H002002/2022)

-### Academic mentoring
+### Academic mentoring (*N*>20)
+Recent Selection:
-- 2022 (4 months)	Supervision of a Master thesis: Conor Durkin MSc in Cognitive Psychology and Psychophysiology, University of Groningen (NL) Topic: The pupillary light response reveals the content of the attended item in verbal working memory
+- Supervision of a Master thesis: Conor Durkin (2022, 4 months)
+ 	- MSc in Cognitive Psychology/Psychophysiology, University of Groningen (NL)
+	- Topic: *The pupillary light response reveals the content of the attended item in verbal working memory*
-- 2022 (4 months)	Supervision of a Master thesis: Myrthe Braam MSc in Applied Cognitive Neuroscience, University of Groningen (NL) Topic: The processing of semantic contents of verbal working memory information during rehearsal
+- Supervision of a Master thesis: Myrthe Braam (2022, 4 months)
+	- MSc in Applied Cognitive Neuroscience, University of Groningen (NL)
+	- Topic: *The processing of semantic contents of verbal working memory information during rehearsal*
-- 2020-2022 (2 years)	Supervision of a Master thesis: Elisa Verhofstadt  MSc in Theoretical and Experimental Psychology, Ghent University (BE) Topic: Binding benefits in visual working memory: Investigating the role of spatial attention in feature integration
+- Supervision of a Master thesis: Elisa Verhofstadt (2020-2022, 2 years)
+	- MSc in Theoretical and Experimental Psychology, Ghent University (BE)
+	- Topic: *Binding benefits in visual working memory: Investigating the role of spatial attention in feature integration*
-- 2019-2021 (2 years)	Supervision of a Master thesis: Ekaterina Lochoshvili  MSc in Theoretical and Experimental Psychology, Ghent University (BE) Topic: The involvement of semantic knowledge of non-verbal auditory stimuli in processing serial order.
+- Supervision of a Master thesis: Ekaterina Lochoshvili (2019-2021, 2 years)
+ 	- MSc in Theoretical and Experimental Psychology, Ghent University (BE)
+	- Topic: *The involvement of semantic knowledge of non-verbal auditory stimuli in processing serial order.*
-- 2019 (6 months)	Supervision of a Master student internship: Andrés Jimenez Perez  MSc in Psychology, University of Seville (ESP) Topic: Visual attention in working memory: A remote eye-tracking study using WebGazer.js
+- Supervision of a Master student internship: Andrés Jimenez Perez  (2019, 6 months)
+	- MSc in Psychology, University of Seville (ESP)
+	- Topic: *Visual attention in working memory: A remote eye-tracking study using WebGazer.js*

 ## Societal and Administrative Responsibilities
-- 2020 - present	Member of the eye-tracking support group, Ghent University Training and support of new users, setting up of various documentation (tutorials, scripts, etc., https://sites.google.com/view/ugent-pp02-eps/home/expertise)
+- Member of the eye-tracking support group, Ghent University Training and support of new users, setting up of various documentation (tutorials, scripts, etc.,) (2020 - present) [Read more...] (https://sites.google.com/view/ugent-pp02-eps/home/expertise)
-- 2018 - present	Diversity and Inclusion Committee Member, Ghent University  Representing the scientific community (pre-/post-doc alpha sciences) on a statement to progress to a more diverse and inclusive academic environment. (https://www.ugent.be/nl/univgent/waarvoor-staat-ugent/diversiteit-en-inclusie/diversiteitsbeleid/organisatiestructuur/samenstelling-werkgroep-diversiteit-e-ninclusie)
+- Diversity and Inclusion Committee Member, Ghent University  Representing the scientific community (pre-/post-doc alpha sciences) on a statement to progress to a more diverse and inclusive academic environment.
+(2018 - present) [Read more...] (https://www.ugent.be/nl/univgent/waarvoor-staat-ugent/diversiteit-en-inclusie/diversiteitsbeleid/organisatiestructuur/samenstelling-werkgroep-diversiteit-e-ninclusie)
-- 2019 - 2022	Coordinator at the Center for Cognitive Neuroscience (CCN), Ghent University Organizing interdisciplinary talks at the center for cognitive neuroscience in Ghent where invited speakers share their neuroscientific work (https://www.ugent.be/pp/ccn/en).
+- Coordinator at the Center for Cognitive Neuroscience (CCN), Ghent University Organizing interdisciplinary talks at the center for cognitive neuroscience in Ghent where invited speakers share their neuroscientific work.
+(2019 - 2022) [Read more...](https://www.ugent.be/pp/ccn/en).
-- 2018 - 2021	Junior Board Member Belgian Society for Neuroscience (BSN) Organizing large-scale interdisciplinary conferences across Belgium (Neuro, Meet & Match, https://bsn.ulb.be/upcoming-events).
+- Junior Board Member Belgian Society for Neuroscience (BSN) Organizing large-scale interdisciplinary conferences across Belgium (Neuro, Meet & Match, [Read more...](https://bsn.ulb.be/upcoming-events).
 Holding small-scale publicly accessible pub meetings across Belgium to disseminate scientific knwoledge (Brains&Beers).
+(2018 - 2021)
-- 2016 - 2018	Member of the Board of Governors, Ghent University Elected as a representative of the scientific personnel at pre- and postdoc level (alpha sciences) where I tried to have an impact on the community of researchers in terms of mental health and wellbeing in academia (http://gp2r.ugent.be/vertegenwoordigers1718/ ).
+- Member of the Board of Governors, Ghent University Elected as a representative of the scientific personnel at pre- and postdoc level (alpha sciences) where I tried to have an impact on the community of researchers in terms of mental health and wellbeing in academia.
+(2016 - 2018) [Read more...](http://gp2r.ugent.be/vertegenwoordigers1718/ ).
-- 2015 - 2016	PhD Representative at the Department Board of Experimental Psychology, Ghent University Represented the pre-docs at the department board dealing with concerns related to testing rooms, equipment and equal distribution of task load.
+- PhD Representative at the Department Board of Experimental Psychology, Ghent University Represented the pre-docs at the department board dealing with concerns related to testing rooms, equipment and equal distribution of task load.
+(2015 - 2016)
-- Feb 2015	Children’s University: Hersenkronkels (‘braintwists’), Ghent University Gave a workshop to children (8-12 years) about the brain and fMRI at the department of experimental psychology.
+- Children’s University: Hersenkronkels (‘braintwists’), Ghent University.
+Gave a workshop to children (8-12 years) about the brain and fMRI at the department of experimental psychology.
+(Feb 2015)
-- Summer 2013	Global Leadership Summit at the University of Free State, Bloemfontein South Africa  Ghent University selected six ambassadors representing Ghent University at the Global Leadership Summit in South Africa to discuss challenges in social justice, gender equity, minority rights and LGBT discrimination.
+- Global Leadership Summit at the University of Free State, Bloemfontein South Africa  Ghent University selected six ambassadors representing Ghent University at the Global Leadership Summit in South Africa to discuss challenges in social justice, gender equity, minority rights and LGBT discrimination.
+(Summer 2013)
-- 2008 - 2012	Gender and Diversity Unit of Ghent University As a member of a Turkish minority community in Belgium, I volunteered in projects helping students with migration roots to overcome obstacles in higher education.
+- Gender and Diversity Unit of Ghent University As a member of a Turkish minority community in Belgium, I volunteered in projects helping students with migration roots to overcome obstacles in higher education.
+(2008 - 2012)

 ## Competences

-- Languages	- Dutch (native), Turkish (native), English (fluent), French (proficient)
+- Language: Dutch (native), Turkish (native), English (fluent), French (proficient)
 - Experiment Programming
 	- Matlab (PsychToolbox)
 	- Python (PsychoPy, OpenSesame)